zmartsoledu/ubuntu_configure/README.md

 ## Workflow overview

 1. **Create installation media (pre_install/README.md).**
-   - Run `pre_install/configure_autoinstall.sh` to confirm or override the bootstrap user, password, hostname, locale, timezone, LUKS passphrase, etc.
+   - Run `pre_install/configure_autoinstall.sh` to confirm or override the bootstrap user, password, hostname, locale, timezone, LUKS passphrase, etc. (the script persists your answers in `post_install/defaults.env`).
    - Download the Ubuntu 24.04 Server ISO.
    - Use `pre_install/build_media.sh --iso /path/to/iso` to generate both the custom ISO and the matching `seed.img`, with an optional USB flashing step (the script can also download the latest 24.04 images for you).
    - The helper copies `user-data`, `meta-data`, and the post-install checklist into `/cdrom/nocloud/` and onto the installed system so instructions are always available.
 2. **Run staged post-install scripts (post_install/README.md).**
    - Start from the freshly installed encrypted server.
-   - Execute the scripts in numerical order to add users, packages, graphics drivers, GNOME, optional apps, laptop tweaks, snap removal, and LUKS auto-unlock.
+   - Execute the scripts in numerical order to add users, purge snap/flatpak components, install packages, add graphics drivers, GNOME, optional apps, laptop tweaks, and enable LUKS auto-unlock.

 The stages are intentionally modular, so you can stop after the server baseline or continue to a full desktop experience.
 See the per-folder README files for detailed instructions and prerequisites.